clvarley/date-to/README.md

 const myBirthday = new Date(1952, 2, 11);
 const output = dateToFormat(myBirthday, "My birthday is: Y-M-D");

-console.log(output); // M1952 birth11a1952 is: 1952-03-11
+console.log(output); // 031952 birth11a1952 is: 1952-03-11
 ```

-As you can see, the `d` in "birthday" and the `y` in both "My" and "birthday"
+As you can see, the `d` and `y` in "birthday" and the `M` and `y` in "My" have
-have been expanded to their relevant date components.
+been expanded to their relevant date components.
 This is less than ideal.

 There are 2 ways to resolve this.